hstor3/contact-form/README.md

 This form allows users to submit their name, email and a message.
 When running locally, after filling out the input fields and clicking submit, a text folder will be created in the root directory of the project.

+*You must enter a valid input in order for the text folder to appear*

 ## Built With

 ![https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)